DELL 10KM & HALF MARATHON

 If you would like to marshal at any future Racing Line Running events, please get in touch via andy@racinglinerunning.co.uk

-Drink Voucher - at the finish line you'll be given your free drink voucher.
-This is for one free drink and to be used on race day only.
+Drink Voucher - this is for one free drink and to be used on race day only.
+Your voucher is the tear-off strip on your race number.

 You can redeem your voucher for any pint of draught beer or for a soft drink.
 Vouchers can be redeemed in the brewery bar or at the mobile bar.